GoogleCloudPlatform/click-to-deploy/k8s/airflow-operator/README.md

     AirflowCluster specification changes.
 3. Restores managed Kubernetes resources that are deleted.
 4. Supports creation of different kinds of Airflow schedulers.
-5. Supports multiple AirflowClusters per AirflowBase
+5. Supports multiple AirflowClusters per AirflowBase.

 Learn more about the [Airflow](https://airflow.apache.org/).